metzmitchell/rowan-remodeler-playbook/docs/05-messaging-and-positioning/copywriting/02-CHANNEL-SPECIFIC/youtube-description-prompt.md

 ## Prompt Template

-From the transcript provided, craft a complete YouTube description for a Rowan Build video that:
+From the transcript provided, craft a complete YouTube description for your video that:

 - Opens with a 1–2 sentence hook (≤150 characters) highlighting the core promise.
-Write in first person as Mitch from Rowan Build.
+Write in first person.

 - Creates a **Chapters section** with short chapter titles and accurate timestamps based on the transcript/captions.
 Format as: `0:00 Chapter Title` (one per line).
 Chapter titles should be concise (3-6 words max) and clearly describe the content segment.

 - Summarizes the 3–5 main takeaways in a concise, skimmable list.
 Use simple language and avoid jargon.

-- Concludes with 3–10 relevant hashtags related to custom home builder marketing, construction marketing, or marketing consulting.
+- Concludes with 3–10 relevant hashtags related to remodeling marketing, construction marketing, or marketing consulting.

 **Brand Context:**
-- Company: Rowan Build (Rowan Marketing Inc.)
+- Company: [Your Company Name]
-- Creator: Mitch Metz
+- Creator: [Your Name]
-- Value Prop: Helping builders sell projects more consistently than referrals, with more transparency than an agency
+- Value Prop: [Your Value Proposition]

 **Voice Guidelines:**
 - Simple, conversational language (fifth-grader test)